-Quarantine (as well as school closures and childcare closures) are not qualifying events under the program at this time, but if you or a qualifying family member are sick with the virus, you can apply with a signed medical certification from a healthcare provider.
-We accept electronic signatures from healthcare providers.
-Please note: COVID-19 test results do not count as medical certification.
+If you or a qualifying family member are sick with coronavirus, you can apply for Paid Leave.
+You will need to submit a signed medical certification from a healthcare provider.

+- We accept electronic signatures from healthcare providers. - COVID-19 results do not count as medical certification.

+These are not qualifying events:

+- Quarantine

+- School closures

+- Childcare closures